Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: Constructing examples with a finite number of tracts and singular values

-The upper and lower boundaries of the part of $\tilde{T}$ in the left half-plane will be taken to be edges themselves (they map to the single edge $[-1,0]$ after projection by the exponential map).
 Along the horizontal edges of the central strip and the upper and lower boundaries of the tract, we use edges whose length is uniformly bounded from below and above.
 Where there is an iris that closes off a gap up to a small opening (at the real parts $R_k$, the arcs $C_k$, and the arcs $C_k^j$ constructed when defining $U_k$), we can use edges whose length decreases geometrically, so that the edges adjacent to an opening are comparable in length to the size of the opening.
 For example, for the irises at real part $R_k$, the edges adjacent to the boundary of the central strip have length bounded from below, while the two edges adjacent to the gap have length comparable to $\chi_k$.
 (More precisely, in order to be able to ensure~\ref{item:Gr0} in the following, these edges should be shorter than, but still comparable to, $\chi_k/(4r_0)$.)

 Recall that, when constructing the domain $U_k$, we may choose the domains $U_k^j$ as rectangles, sitting on top of each other with $U_k^{m_k}$ adjacent to the central strip, and $U_k^1$ closest to the upper boundary.
 The width of these rectangles can be chosen to be bounded from below.
-We may also choose the height of $U_k^{m_k}$ to be bounded from below, while the height of $U_k^j$ decrease geometrically as $j$ changes from $m_k$ to $1$.
-This ensures that the total height is bounded.
-Furthermore, the length of edges used in $\partial U_k^j$ decrease geometrically of $j$, and edges are only ever adjacent to edges that are comparable in size.
-We also make sure that the size of the gap between the upper boundary of $\tilde{T}$ and the final domain $U_k^1$ is bounded from below; this is done to ensure that condition~\ref{item:nonadjacent} from the definition of bounded-geometry trees is satisfied.
+We may also choose the height of $U_k^{m_k}$ to be bounded from below, while the height of $U_k^j$ decrease geometrically as $j$ changes from $m_k$ to $1$, in such a way that the total height of $U_k$ is bounded by $\pi/4$, independently of the number $m_k$ of domains $U_k^j$.
+Furthermore, we can choose a subdivision such that the length of edges used in $\partial U_k^j$ decrease geometrically in $j$, and such that edges are only ever adjacent to edges that are comparable in size.
+Since the imaginary parts of $U_k$ are bounded by $3\pi/4$, the size of the gap between the upper boundary of $\tilde{T}$ and the final domain $U_k$ is bounded from below; ensures that condition~\ref{item:nonadjacent} from the definition of bounded-geometry trees is satisfied.

+In this way, we have shown how to construct $\tilde{T}$ such that $\C\setminus\exp(\tilde{T})$ can be given the structure of a bounded-geometry tree $\tilde{G}$.
+The map $\tau$ in Theorem~\ref{thm:bishop} is given precisely by the map $z\mapsto \tilde{F}(\Log z)$.
+We must show that the choices can additionally be made so that the $\tau$-length condition~\ref{item:taulength} in Theorem~\ref{thm:bishop} is also satisfied, as well as~\ref{item:Gr0}.
+As we will see, the first requires us to choose $\chi_k$ sufficiently small in step I4, and the second to modify the partition $\tilde{G}$ of $\partial \tilde{T}$ on the domain $U_k^1$, depending on this choice of $\chi_k$.